 - Near the end of the Black★Rock Shooter anime, Insane Black Rock Shooter casually tears her own arm off after it's implied to have been rendered useless by a slash wound to the upper arm.
 Since this bleeds a lot more than the original wound, it seems to be more for the squick factor rather than something actually practical.

-- In Candy Candy, Susanna Marlowe goes through a type 2 after she loses her leg when she attempts to perform a Heroic Sacrifice to save Terry from a falling stage lamp, and the accident ruined her acting career because of that.
+- In Candy Candy, Susanna Marlowe goes through a type 2 after she loses her leg when she performs a Diving Save by saving Terry from a falling stage lamp.
+The accident ruined her acting career and totally broke her mind.